 All water extracted was in line with our bulk entitlement allocations.
 The water extracted was supplemented into our drinking water system to ensure it was used and not wasted.

 How much groundwater will Barwon Water take from the Anglesea borefield?

-The actual amount is yet to be determined.
-Extraction amounts will be dependent on a range of data including (but not limited to) protection of the environment, surface water storage levels and rainfall forecast and will be in line with the environmental protections under the bulk entitlement.
+Extraction amounts will be dependent on a range of data including (but not limited to) protection of the environment, surface water storage levels and rainfall forecast, and will be in line with the environmental protections under the bulk entitlement.